shakfu/faustlab/README.md

 ## Prior Art of Faust + Python

 - [DawDreamer](https://github.com/DBraun/DawDreamer) by David Braun: Digital Audio Workstation with Python; VST instruments/effects, parameter automation, FAUST, JAX, Warp Markers, and JUCE processors.
-Use this for actual work!
+Use this for actual work! (pybind11)

 - [faust_python](https://github.com/marcecj/faust_python) by Marc Joliet: A Python FAUST wrapper implemented using the CFFI.
-There's a more recent [fork](https://github.com/hrtlacek/faust_python]) by Patrik Lechner.
+There's a more recent [fork](https://github.com/hrtlacek/faust_python]) by Patrik Lechner. (cffi)

+- [pyfaust](https://github.com/amstan/pyfaust) by Alexandru Stan: Embed Faust DSP Programs in Python. (cffi)

-- [faust-ctypes](https://gitlab.com/adud2/faust-ctypes): a port of Marc Joliet's FaustPy from CFFI to Ctypes.
+- [faust-ctypes](https://gitlab.com/adud2/faust-ctypes): a port of Marc Joliet's FaustPy from CFFI to Ctypes. (ctypes)

 - [faustpp](https://github.com/jpcima/faustpp): A post-processor for faust, which enables more flexible code generation.